 At Fido Personal Dog Training we use reward-based training methods to teach your dog that learning is fun!
+No matter what you are looking for, we can help.
+Whether you’re having issues with aggression, want to have a perfectly behaved puppy, or are getting frustrated, our trainers will find a solution that works for you.
 Our trainers are educated, experienced professionals with a passion for all things dog.
 We are here to help dog owners communicate with their dogs in a manner that the dog can understand.
 We strive to educate the public about positive reinforcement training to promote the betterment and wellbeing of both dogs and their people.
 Life is easier with a well-trained dog!

 Our clients enjoy small classes in our convenient Ferndale office and our carefully curated retail section offers the best of the best in toys, treats, and other products to assist in your training.
 In-home training, dog walking, and pet sitting with our adult, insured staff allows you to schedule services at your convenience.

 We would love to talk to you about your training, sitting, or walking needs.
 Please get in touch today!

 I have lived with and loved dogs my whole life and have worked with them for 19 years.
 I started a pet sitting/dog walking business in 1997 and have been training since 2005.
 I live in Oak Park with my husband Robert, our fast-growing pup Cleo, and a silly kitty named Purrscilla.